gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    policy to allow fallback or not.
 However, the possibility to use fallback is based on the ULP can operate using user messages that are no longer than 16384 bytes and where the security issues can be mitigated or considered acceptable.
-Fallback is NOT RECOMMEND to be enabled as it enables downgrade attacks to weaker algorithms and versions of DTLS.
+Fallback is NOT RECOMMENDED to be enabled as it enables downgrade attacks to weaker algorithms and versions of DTLS.